The Ultimate Guide to the Consumer Directed Personal Assistance Program (CPDAP)

-Are CDPAP caregivers required to have any license or certification?
+Are caregivers required to have any license or certification?

 Okay, we gave it away.
-CDPAP caregivers are not required to have any license or certification.
+Caregivers are not required to have any license or certification.

 Who trains the Personal Assistant?

-The CDPAP consumer or their representative trains their own caregiver.
+The consumer or their representative trains their own caregiver.

-What types of home care services can CDPAP Personal Assistants provide?
+What types of home care services can Personal Assistants provide?

 The types of care that personal assistants can provide are much broader than those that traditional agency provided home health aides (HHAs) and personal care aides (PCAs) are allowed to administer.
-Unlike home health aides and personal care aides that are only allowed to provide custodial care such as dressing, bathing, and meal preparation, CDPAP Personal Assistants are also allowed to provide skilled care such as wound care, giving insulin shots, and suctioning tracheostomies.
+Unlike home health aides and personal care aides that are only allowed to provide custodial care such as dressing, bathing, and meal preparation, Personal Assistants are also allowed to provide skilled care such as wound care, giving insulin shots, and suctioning tracheostomies.
 Please see here and here.
 This is potentially a very significant benefit for home care consumers that require ongoing skilled care.

 What if I don’t have Medicaid?

 CDPAP is a Medicaid based program, and you must have Medicaid to enroll.
-However, if you don’t have Medicaid, don’t be discouraged.
+But don’t be discouraged if you don’t have Medicaid.
 We have Medicaid specialists that can guide you through the process of applying for Medicaid.